elijah-mullens/Skeletonizing-and-Analyzing-Pipeline-for-3D-Interstellar-Cloud-Ensembles-main/README.md

 Single-Grid Tutorials Folders

 - These folders include the pipeline version that analyzes one simulation or observations .fits file.
-- There are tutorial examples for both an observational .fits file, and two separate simulation .fits files
+- There are tutorial examples for both an observational .fits file, and one simulation .fits files
 - Notebooks include how to run the pipeline, and how to analyze pipeline outputs.

-- The folder also includes a folder with the pipeline already ran
+Note : The pipeline has been tested on other simulation data.
+If you have any questions, feel free to email eem85@cornell.edu.

 Multiple-Grid Tutorial Folders